nicolascine/nexu/docs/ui.md

 **Desktop (primary):**
 - Full chat interface
-- Citations side-by-side con chat si espacio permite
+- Citations side-by-side with chat if space permits

 **Tablet:**
-- Stack citations debajo de mensajes
+- Stack citations below messages
-- Reducir padding
+- Reduce padding

 **Mobile:**
-- Not a priority (hackers usan laptops)
+- Not a priority (hackers use laptops)
-- But: hacer básicamente funcional
+- But: make it basically functional
-- Citations como accordions
+- Citations as accordions

 ## Animations